Samsung to launch faster Galaxy S4 smartphone

 "Such technology leadership will set the pace for the competition and help us become a major player in the network gear market," Shin said.

-Samsung has won some 4G network deals from all major South Korean carriers, U.S. Sprint Nextel Corp and Japan's KDDI Corp and Hutchison Whampoa's British unit, but it needs to crack China to close the gap with traditional vendors in the overall gear equipment market.
+Samsung has won some 4G network deals from all major South Korean carriers, U.S. Sprint Nextel Corp (S.N) and Japan's KDDI Corp (9433.T) and Hutchison Whampoa's 0013.HK British unit, but it needs to crack China to close the gap with traditional vendors in the overall gear equipment market.

 Shin said there had not been much progress in Samsung's push to penetrate China's 4G equipment market yet, but it was increasing investment in the country.